- 1Spain: An attractive country for investment

 Given the need to adopt measures to modernize Spain’s current tax system in order to guarantee the medium-term financial sustainability of its economy following the increase in public expenditure and debt assumed by the country to cope with the situation brought about by the pandemic, the Plan proposes undertaking a raft of initiatives such as (i) the law to prevent and combat tax fraud, with measures aimed at addressing the underground economy and strengthening the tax system’s collection capacity; (ii) adapting the tax system to the reality of the 21st century (with the foreseeable introduction of a tax on certain digital services and on financial transactions); (iii) improving the effectiveness of public spending; and (iv) the sustainability of the public pension system under the Toledo Pact.

-However, given the challenge that the adequate absorption of these funds poses in the tight timeframe imposed by the European Union, the Spanish government approved – on December 30, 2020 – Royal Decree-Law 36/2020, adopting a series of essential urgent measures to facilitate the scheduling, budgeting, management and implementation of the eligible initiatives with a charge to the European Recovery and Resilience Instrument (and, in particular, to the RRF) with a view to (i) crafting a suitable governance model for the selection, monitoring, assessment and coordination of the various investment projects and programs linked to the future National Recovery, Transformation and Resilience Plan; (ii) adopting horizontal legislative reforms that make it possible to simplify administrative procedures, particularly in the area of public procurement and subsidies; and (iii) ensuring the utmost efficiency in spending, while maintaining the safeguards and controls required by the EU legislation.
+Given the challenge that the adequate absorption of these funds poses in the tight timeframe imposed by the European Union, the Spanish government approved – on December 30, 2020 – Royal Decree-Law 36/2020, approving urgent measures for the modernization of government and the implementation of the Recovery, Transformation and Resilience Plan.
+These measures seek to facilitate the scheduling, budgeting, management and implementation of the eligible initiatives with a charge to the European Recovery and Resilience Instrument (and, in particular, to the RRF) with a view to (i) crafting a suitable governance model for the selection, monitoring, assessment and coordination of the various investment projects and programs linked to the future National Recovery, Transformation and Resilience Plan; (ii) adopting horizontal legislative reforms that make it possible to simplify administrative procedures, particularly in the area of public procurement and subsidies; and (iii) ensuring the utmost efficiency in spending, while maintaining the safeguards and controls required by the EU legislation.

 Notable among the main changes brought about the Royal Decree-Law are the introduction of a new form of public-private partnership through the mechanism of Strategic Projects for Economic Recovery and Transformation (known as “PERTEs” by the Spanish abbreviation), regarding as such those projects or group of structured projects that (i) represent a significant contribution to economic growth and to the creation of jobs and to the competitiveness of Spanish industry, due to their positive knock-on effects in the domestic market and society; (ii) make it possible to combine knowledge, experience, financial resources and economic operators to remedy significant market or systemic shortcomings and social challenges; (iii) have a significant innovative character or added value in terms of R&D&I; (iv) stand out for their quantitative or qualitative significance or because they display a very high level of technological or financial risks; (v) favor the integration and growth of SMEs and the generation of collaborative environments; and (vi) contribute in a specific, clear and identifiable manner to one or more objectives of the National Recovery, Transformation and Resilience Plan, as well as to the goals set at the European level in the European Recovery Instrument.